Topological Holography: Towards a Unification of Landau and Beyond-Landau Physics: Topological holography: Applications

 \subsection{Conformal spectroscopy from dualities}

 In previous section, we discussed which kinds of global constraints dualities in $\mcal{G}[\ms G]$ impose on the space of $\ms G$-symmetric Hamiltonians.
 It is instructive to see how these dualities act in a spacetime formulation, or in other words on the level of partition functions.
 Since partition functions contain the full spectrum of a theory, it can be a powerful tool when combined with dualities.
-For example, we will see that it can be used to compute the conformal spectrum of many non-trivial phase transitions relatively easily.
+For example, we will see that it can be used to compute the conformal spectrum of many non-trivial phase transitions relatively easily if we know the conformal spectrum on one side of the duality.
 The conformal spectrum contains information about scaling dimensions of the universality class of the phase transitions .

-\newl In order to see the action of dualities on partition functions, it is useful to define a generalized twisted partition function as \cite{PetkovaZuber2001}
+In order to see the action of dualities on partition functions, it is useful to define a generalized twisted partition function as \cite{PetkovaZuber2001}

 where $\mcal{U}_{\ms h}$ is the $\ms G$ symmetry operator and $H_{\ms g}$ is a $\ms G$-symmetric Hamiltonian with symmetry-twisted boundary condition labeled by $\ms g$.
 One can think of this as being a normal partition function with the insertion of a symmetry operator $\mcal{U}_{\ms h}$ in the space direction and a $\mcal{U}_{\ms g}$ in the time direction (see Figure \ref{fig:insertion of symmetry operators}).
 To see how the presence of a defect in the time direction leads to a twisted boundary condition (see Appendix \ref{sec:symmetry-twsited boundary conditions}).
 We are considering the generalized partition functions because dualities mix all sectors non-trivially, as we will see.